 Take a Night Stroll in the neighborhood.Take a Night Stroll in the neighborhood.

 One of the best ways to tell whether your neighborhood is safe is by taking an evening stroll.
 The later, the better, with midnight being a good cutoff point.
 Are streets well lit, and is there enough activity among residents or incoming traffic?
 Do you feel safe walking alone?
-How much you’ll tolerate is up to you, but you’ll be thankful you took the time to ensure safety the next time you have to make a midnight run for something.
+How much you’ll tolerate is up to you, but you’ll be thankful you took the time to ensure safety the next time you make a midnight run for something.